Should I take out health insurance while I’m young?

-It’s important to check with your doctor well in advance if they will bill you as a Medigap patient.
+It’s important to check with your specialist well in advance if they will bill you as a Medigap patient.

 As an nib member, you have access to our Going to Hospital tool, which is filled with helpful information on health insurance, how to minimise your out-of-pocket expenses and the best questions to ask your specialist.

-The tool also allows you to check whether your current policy covers your particular procedure and whether you have any waiting periods you need to serve.
+The tool also allows you to check whether your particular procedure is covered by your current policy and whether you have any waiting periods you need to serve.